LongxingTan/open-retrievals/examples/0_embedding/README.md

 ## LLM embed
+- no need to set `causal_lm=True` like LLMRanker for AutoModelForEmbedding, but normally set the pooling_method to `last`
 - set `query_instruction`
   - "Given a query and a relevant document, retrieve the document that are pertinent to the query\nQuery: "
 - use the appropriate `pooling_method`